“It does not matter where you come from, you cannot be successful if your colleagues, customers, partners, and suppliers don’t trust you”

 For example, you can organize a workshop for the team to be able to share the differences between cultures and some expressions they find funny or they are puzzled with.
 You can make up the activity as a game to laugh about the differences.
 The important here is not to erase differences, but to connect people knowing their differences.

-Be transparent on everybody’s work
+Be transparent about everybody’s work

 Is that all you need?